 - The courses in the major will be taught either by the school director (Journalism and Telecommunications), or associate director (Information and Telecommunication Systems and Visual Communication) or a popular teacher (Communication Studies).

 The Communication RLC totals 10 hours.
-Given that the standard quarter total is 16 hours, you will have a variety of course-selection options at Precollege.
-To total 16 hours, you could take the following:
+Given that the standard semester total is 15 hours, you will have a variety of course-selection options at BSO.

 Great instructors, a peer mentor, and friends to help you make a smooth transition to college life.
 If this sounds like something that would interest you, complete the application.
 Remember, space is limited, so apply early.